iPhone and Android app

 by common name

 A free app for iPones and Android available on Apple iTunes and Google Play.

-The Field Guide to Tasmanian Fauna app is a great way to explore Tasmania’s unique and diverse wildlife.
+The Field Guide to Australian Capital Territory Fauna app is a great way to explore the territory’s unique and diverse wildlife.

-The app includes descriptions and photographs of over 700 animal species that occur in Tasmania.
+The app includes descriptions and photographs of over 730 animal species that occur in the Australian Capital Territory (ACT).
 These include mammals, birds, fishes, reptiles, frogs and invertebrates from terrestrial, freshwater and marine environments.

 For each species, the app contains a detailed description, a distribution map, information on the species’ endangered status, audio calls and stunning imagery.

 To find an animal you know the name of, you can either look it up in the search field or in the alphabetical list of common names (left image below).

 If you are unsure of the name, you can use the list of animal groups to try and identify it (right image below).
 The groups include vertebrates (birds, mammals, fishes, frogs and toads, lizards, snakes and turtles) and invertebrates (terrestrial, freshwater and marine).

 While the app describes many of the vertebrate species in the ACT, it covers only very common invertebrates.
 But the excellent images make it quite easy to recognise species or species groups when you are not an expert.